fpom/hyena/README.md

  * a `Location` consists of an array of `Transition` instances
  * a `Transition` consists of:
    - a `.target` location given as an index in the current node's `.locations` field
-   - an `.action` that is a function, it may return `None` to forbid the execution of the transition, or something else to allow it; in the latter case, it may update the system by assigning some of its mutable fields
+   - an `.action` that is a function, it may return a value to be recorded in the trace, it may also update the system by assigning some of its mutable fields

 ## Execution semantics